Rigorous Approach to Industrial Software Engineering

-RAISE (Rigorous Approach to Industrial Software Engineering) was developed as part of the European ESPRIT II LaCoS project in the 1990s, led by Dines Bjørner.
+Rigorous Approach to Industrial Software Engineering (RAISE) was developed as part of the European ESPRIT II LaCoS project in the 1990s, led by Dines Bjørner.
 It consists of a set of tools designed for a specification language (RSL) for software development.
 It is especially espoused by UNU-IIST in Macau, who run training courses on site and around the world, especially in developing countries.